|

 fit a piston in a cylinder and as they moved you could almost feel the

 air resistance fighting any motion.
+If not

 eating my instant sushi, I would watch out the front always expecting